LueWasHere/doom-clone/README.md

 *10:28PM 6/22/2023 (June 22nd 2023):* Development begins.

 *10:39PM 6/22/2023 (June 22nd 2023):* A basic framework of different files is created, pretty much just everything I thought is necessary to start on.
 First commit starts now.

+*10:43PM 6/22/2023 (June 22nd 2023):* I fix spelling error as to not look like an idiot.

+*11:01PM 6/22/2023 (June 22nd 2023):* Begun to had utils that will be useful in the future like a rotate function.
+Also laid ground work in doom.py.